wordofwarning/wordofwarning.org/warnings/index.md

 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: references anxiety, depression, online trolling, <a href="https://www.nhs.uk/mental-health/conditions/trichotillomania" target="_blank">trichotillomania</a>.

 ##### [4 Apr.
 Contact | Turn 2025](/current/2025-turn)
-Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed here during February.
+Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed here by March.

 ##### [22 May.
 Contact | Social Experiment](/socialexperiment)
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed here *about* a week before.